JuvenileInWind/FARNet/Readme.md

 # Feature Aggregation and Refinement Network for 2D Anatomical Landmark Detection

 ## Overview
+Localization of anatomical landmarks is essential for clinical diagnosis, treatment planning, and research.
+In this paper, we propose a novel deep network, named feature aggregation and refinement network (FARNet), for the automatic detection of anatomical landmarks.
+To alleviate the problem of limited training data in the medical domain, our network adopts a CNN pre-trained on natural images as the backbone network and several popular networks have been compared.
+Our FARNet also includes a multi-scale feature aggregation module for multiscale feature fusion and a feature refinement module for high-resolution heatmap regression.
+Coarse-to-fine supervisions are applied to the two modules to facilitate the endto-end training.
+We further propose a novel loss function named Exponential Weighted Center loss for more accurate heatmap regression, which focuses on the losses from the pixels near landmarks and suppresses the ones from far away.
+Our network has been evaluated on three publicly available anatomical landmark detection datasets, including cephalometric radiographs, hand radiographs, and spine radiographs, and achieves state-of-art performances on all three datasets.

 ![The architecture of the feature aggregation and refinement network (FARNet).
 FARNet includes a backbone network (in the pink dashed box), a multi-scale feature aggregation (MSFA) module (in the blue dashed box) and a feature refinement (FR) module (in the brown dashed box).
 We also give the feature level labels {L0, L1, L2, L3, L4, L5} at the left side of the